 The often passionate debate we have been having for the last several years over the internet is not one about goals.
 All of our members support an open internet or net neutrality; the principle that consumers should be able to access all legal content and applications, regardless of the source, using their broadband internet access services.
-Our members, large and small, that have been helping build the Internet have been delivering that open experience to their customers for years and expect to continue doing so.
+Our members, large and small, have invested hundreds of billions of dollars to help build the Internet, and have been delivering an open experience to their customers for years.